US renews call for Cuba to probe cause of health ‘attacks’

 “We also reiterated that until it is sufficiently safe to fully staff our embassy, we will not be able to provide regular visa services in Havana,” the department said in a statement.

 Cuba has denied any knowledge of the source or cause of the incidents that have sickened at least 24 diplomats since late 2016, leaving some with brain damage.
-Two other diplomats suffering similar symptoms in Cuba were sent to medical specialists for evaluation, U.S. officials disclosed last week.
+Two other diplomats suffering similar symptoms in Cuba were sent to medical specialists at the University of Pennsylvania for evaluation, U.S. officials disclosed last week.

+Cuba says it has been informed of only one other American that has been evacuated and that it was informed on May 29th that the incident had occurred two days earlier.

+Carlos Fernandez de Cossio, the top Cuban official at the talks on Thursday, told The Associated Press that his delegation had objected to the U.S. description of what had happened to the Americans as “attacks.”
+He noted that neither American nor Cuban experts had been able to determine what caused the symptoms.
+He renewed concerns that the Trump administration is using the incidents as an excuse to roll back U.S.-Cuba rapprochement started under the Obama administration.

 The confirmed Cuba patients have been found to have a range of symptoms and diagnoses including mild traumatic brain injury, also known as concussions.
-Unexplained sounds and vibrations that accompanied the symptoms initially led investigators to suspect a sonic weapon, though an interim FBI report in January said no evidence had been uncovered that sound waves could have damaged the Americans’ health, The Associated Press reported.
+Unexplained sounds and vibrations that accompanied the symptoms initially led investigators to suspect a sonic weapon, though an interim FBI report in January said no evidence had been uncovered that sound waves could have damaged the Americans’ health, the AP has reported.

 The department also voiced concern Thursday about the “arbitrary detention of independent journalists and human rights defenders” in Cuba.